simsam8/inf265_project2/report.md

 as it is the most complex model out the localization architectures.
 Looking at the loss (Figure 3), it seems that the model could be improved further.
 Both validation loss and performance oscillates, while training has a smooth curve.
-Given more training time, the model could improve, or possibly start to overfit.
-It is possible that the criteria for early stopping was too strict.
+Given more training time, the model will likely see an improvement before starting to overfit.
+The criteria for early stopping may have been too strict.

-I think the model might be too shallow, and therfore struggles to increase the performance.
-For example, using a residual convolutional network would allow us to create a much deeper network.
+The model loss quickly converged during training and we weren't able to see any significant improvement to model performance by inceasing the training time.
+We therefore believe that the model isn't able to sufficiently capture the complexity of the training data.
+We find it likely that the model isn't able to compute useful high-level features, because it has a low capacity due to the shallowness of the network.
+The network architecture could therefore be significantly improved by greatly increasing the number of layers, which can be achieved by using a residual convolutional network.

 #### Test performance